siondawson/Milestone-Project-1-Sion-Dawson/README.md

 ![testing](assets/screenshots/testing-screenshot.png)
 ## Test Results

-Test results can be found [here](assets/testing-sion-dawson-films.pdf) This is an .xlsx file and will require excel or compatible program to view.
+Full test results can be found [here](https://github.com/siondawson/Milestone-Project-1-Sion-Dawson/blob/main/assets/testing-sion-dawson-films.pdf).
+I have provided a .pdf and .xlsx copies of the spreadsheet.
+The .xlsx will require excel or compatible program to open.
+Please note that in exporting from Apple Numbers the bullet point formatting was automatically removed.

 All pages were run through the W3C HTML Validator and showed no errors.